sbg-tir/SBG-TIR-L3-ETF/README.md

 National Institute of Geophysics and Volcanology (INGV) – Etna Volcano Observatory

-# Abstract
-The 2017-2027 Decadal Survey for Earth Science and Applications from Space (ESAS 2017) was released in January 2018.
-ESAS 2017 was driven by input from the scientific community and policy experts and provides a strategic vision for the next decade of Earth observation that informs federal agencies responsible for the planning and execution of civilian space-based Earth-system programs in the coming decade.
-These include the National Aeronautics and Space Administration (NASA), the National Oceanic and Atmospheric Administration (NOAA), and the U.S. Geological Survey (USGS).
-NASA has, thus far, utilized this document as a guide to inform exploration of new Earth mission concepts that are later considered as can-didates for fully funded missions.
-High-priority emphasis areas and targeted observables include global-scale Earth science questions related to hydrology, ecosystems, weather, climate, and solid earth.
-One of the Designated Observables (DO’s) identified by ESAS 2017 was Surface Biology and Geology (SBG) with a goal to acquire concurrent global hyperspectral visible to shortwave infrared (VSWIR; 380–2500 nm) and multispectral midwave and thermal infrared (MWIR: 3–5 μm; TIR: 8–12 μm) image data at high spatial resolution (~30 m in the VSWIR and ~ 60 m in the TIR) at sub-monthly temporal resolution globally.
-The final sensor characteristics will be determined during the mission formulation phase, but ESAS 2017 provides guidance for a VSWIR instrument with 30–45 m pixel resolution, ≤16 day global revisit, SNR > 400 in the VNIR, SNR > 250 in the SWIR, and 10 nm sampling in the range 380–2500 nm.
-It also recommends a TIR instrument with more than five channels in 8–12 μm, and at least one channel at 4 μm, ≤60 m pixel resolution, ≤3 day global revisit, and noise equivalent delta temperature (NEdT) ≤0.2 K (NASEM, 2018; Schimel et al., 2020).
-Alone, SBG will provide a comprehensive global monitoring for multiple scientific disciplines.
-Complemented with systems like Landsat and Sentinel-2 VSWIR, global change processes with faster than 16-day global change rates can be mapped.
-Further, complimented with planned TIR systems such as LSTM and TRISHNA, the temporal revisit could be as frequent as 1-day at the equator, making the system excellent for tracking dynamic thermal features and hazards.
-This document will grow to fully describe the planned Elevated Temperature Features (ETF) product for the SBG TIR data.

 ## 1. Introduction

 This is the Product Specification Document (PSD) for Level 3 (L3) Elevated Temperautre Features (ETF) data product of NASA's Surface Biology and Geology -- Thermal Infrared (SBG-TIR) mission.
 The SBG-TIR L3 ETF product provides elevated temperature features generated from data acquired by the SBG-TIR radiometer instrument according to the ETF algorithm described in the SBG-TIR L3 ETF Algorithm Theoretical Basis Document (ATBD) (D-1000786).